 The landlord will take care of your buildings cover, but you might want to insure your belongings.
 An Aviva study from July 2019 revealed only two in five rented households have home contents cover.

-AvivaPlus includes a contents product for renters that protects, among other things, gadgets, travel tickets, gift vouchers, clothes and even the food in your freezer.
-There are also two optional levels of accidental damage cover.
+Contents product for renters protects, among other things, gadgets, travel tickets, gift vouchers, clothes and even the food in your freezer.

 “If people are renting because they’re just setting up on their own, they might not feel it’s worthwhile as there could be other things they want to spend their money on,” Nick continues.
 “And they may not have many luxury items.”